piepdx/pie-cookbook/drafts/next-version-working-draft-tactical.md

 When it comes right down to it, all we’ve done at PIE is figure out a way to create a protected and trusted environment for creative people to try new things — and potentially fail.
 It’s like any artist’s studio.

+				78. Setting expectations
+				79. Communicating expectations
+			78. Time period
+			79. Number of classes per year
+			80. Number of companies per class
+			81. Continued coworking or not?

 ## Community
 [PLACEHOLDER] Provide analogies/examples of each of the communities above.